sthc/AnonyID/README.md

 For the details, download the latest version of white paper in [Releases](https://github.com/sthc/AnonyID/releases).

-This repo is dedicated to the documentation of the project including
+This repo is dedicated to the documentation of the project, including

 * White paper
 * Protocols